meringlab/og_consistency_pipeline/README.md

 # Example execution

-By extracting the two archives with the `setup.sh` script, the data and bin directory are extracted and the eggNOG related example can be executed.
+By extracting the two archives with the `setup.sh` script, the eggNOG related example can be executed.
 The data directory contains information regarding the Primates level of eggNOG and its two sublevels, Hominidae and Cercopithecoidea:

 ```
                              /-314294[prNOG-1][superfamily:Cercopithecoidea]